 What is Computational Fluid Dynamics?

-Computational Fluid Dynamics is a way to model the flow patterns of fluids and heat transfer using advanced algorithms and computers.
+Computational Fluid Dynamics is a way to model the turbulent flow patterns of fluids and heat transfer using advanced algorithms, such as the finite volume method, governing equations, and computers.
 Historically, engineers designing a new product had to conduct physical tests using prototypes.
-But thanks to CFD and its ability to predict real-world physics, much of this testing can be carried out “virtually.”
+But thanks to CFD and its ability to predict real-world flow physics, much of this testing can be carried out “virtually.”
 Engineers can land on optimal designs faster with less expense.

-CFD modeling tools use mathematical models and numerical analysis methods to predict the motion of fluids.
+CFD modeling tools use mathematical models and numerical analysis methods to predict fluid motion.
 The most common CFD solutions are based on the Navier-Stokes (N-S) equations, which consider factors like flow velocity, pressure, and viscosity to provide a detailed picture of how fluids move and interact with their surroundings under specific boundary conditions.

 The Importance of Meshing